-- I am currently a student at Brock and interested in changing my major to one of the concurrent programs.
+- I am currently a student at Brock and interested in admission into one of the Concurrent Education Programs.
 Am I eligible?

-- What happens if I decide not to complete the program?
+- What if I decide not to continue in my Concurrent Education Program?

 - Is there an alternative route to becoming a teacher?

 - What happens if I do not maintain my average?